 - 1.3 For unsupported capital expenditure, MRP will be charged from the year after the assets funded have become operational and spread over the estimated useful life of the assets using an equal annual instalment method. - 1.4 Estimated useful life periods will be determined under delegated powers.
-To the extent that expenditure is not on the creation of an asset and is of a type that is subject to estimated life periods that are referred to in the guidance, these periods will generally be adopted.
+To the extent that expenditure is not on the creation of an asset, it will be spread across the estimated life of each group of assets, with overall asset group principles being applied.
 However, the PFCC reserves the right to determine useful life periods and prudent MRP in exceptional circumstances where the recommendations of the guidance would not be appropriate. - 1.5 As some types of capital expenditure incurred are not capable of being related to an individual asset, asset lives will be assessed on a basis which most reasonably reflects the anticipated period of benefit that arises from the expenditure.
 Whatever type of expenditure is involved, it will be grouped together in a manner which reflects the nature of the main component of expenditure with substantially different useful economic lives.